AiJared/Python-RoadMap/OOP/OOP_Readme.md

 ### Inheritance

 A natural way to organize various structural components of a software package is in a **hierarchical** fashion, with similar abstract definitions grouped together in a *level-by-level* manner that goes from specific to more general as one traverses up the hierarchy.
+An example is that of a building.
+Using mathematical notations, the set of houses is a **subset** of the set of buildings, but a **superset** of the set of ranches.
+The correspondence between levels is often referred to as a **relationship** as a house is a building and a ranch is a house.